MathHubInfo/Frontend/README.md

 # are added
 yarn

+# To build a complete distribution for production use the following
+# command.
+This will internally split into the two commands below.
+yarn dist

-# to build the distribution in production mode into the dist/
+# typescript, compile and compress the source into the dist/
 # folder.
 This includes an index.html file and can afterwards
-# be served by a static webserver under any URL
+# be served by a static webserver under any URL.
-yarn webpack --config=webpack.config.prod.js
+yarn build

 # When generating a distribution, it is additionally required
 # to run the following to generate NOTICES.txt file for license
 # information of *external* dependencies
-yarn --ignore-platform licenses generate-disclaimer > dist/NOTICES.txt
+yarn mklegal

+# To run code for local development several commands exist
+# skip to the end to see the import bits

 # run a local webserver for development on localhost:8080
 # this takes a couple seconds to start up and will afterwards